Think about challenging the will

 A will might not be valid if the person who made it did not follow the rules for making a will.
 For example, a formal will is not valid unless all of the following is true:

-• Each witness signed the will in front of the person who made the will and the other witness.
+- Each signed the will in front of the person who made the will and the other witness.

-• One of the witnesses signed an confirming that the person who made the will signed it in front of both of the witnesses, who also signed the will.
+One of the witnesses should have also signed an .
+This is a document that confirms that the person who made the will signed it in front of both of the witnesses, who also signed the will.

 Person was tricked

 A will might not be valid if you can show that someone tricked or misled the person into leaving money or property to them or someone else.
-For example, they might do this by giving the person information that wasn't true, or showing them fake documents or documents with forged signatures.
+For example, they might do this by giving the person information that was not true or showing them fake documents or documents with forged signatures.

 Wording not clear